QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: QShield Architecture

-After the entanglement block, a mixed quantum noise channel $\mathcal{N}^{(1)}_{i,\mathrm{mix}}$ is applied independently to each qubit to model hardware-induced imperfections.
+After the full entanglement block, a mixed quantum noise channel $\mathcal{N}^{(1)}_{i,\mathrm{mix}}$ is applied independently to each qubit to simulate realistic hardware-induced imperfections.

-\subsubsection{Mixed Noise Channel.}
+\subsubsection{Mixed Noise Channel}

-After each entanglement block, we apply an independent single-qubit mixed noise channel to every qubit to realistically simulate hardware imperfections.
-In this mixed setting, the local noise affecting qubit $i$ is modeled as a composition of three CPTP channels: depolarizing noise, amplitude damping, and phase damping.
+Following each entanglement block, an independent single-qubit mixed noise channel is applied to every qubit to realistically simulate hardware imperfections.
+In this mixed setting, the local noise affecting qubit $i$ is modeled as a composition of three completely positive trace-preserving (CPTP) channels: depolarizing noise, amplitude damping, and phase damping.
 Depolarizing noise captures unbiased stochastic errors by randomly replacing the qubit state with the maximally mixed state, thereby modeling symmetric gate and control imperfections.
-Amplitude damping noise represents energy relaxation processes, such as spontaneous emission and dissipative scattering, that drive excited states toward the ground state.
-Phase damping noise models pure dephasing, describing the loss of quantum coherence without any exchange of energy \cite{sutojo2025acceptable,domingo2023taking}.
+Amplitude damping noise represents energy relaxation processes, such as spontaneous emission and dissipative scattering, which drive excited states toward the ground state.
+Phase damping noise models pure dephasing, describing the loss of quantum coherence without any corresponding exchange of energy \citep{sutojo2025acceptable,domingo2023taking}.